Mark-Seaman/Shrinking-World-Pubs/journey/Pub/SIL.md

 Despite its challenges, the Summer Institute of Linguistics had left a lasting legacy.
 When he stopped applying for grants, colleagues and administrators often inquired why he wasn't continuing.

-The institute had become an integral part of NAU’s summer programs, influencing not just the students but the entire academic community.
+The institute had become an integral part of NAU's summer programs, influencing not just the students but the entire academic community.
 It was held up as an example of how institutes should be run.

 Reflecting on those years, Dr. Seaman realized how much the institute had shaped his career and personal life.
 The